An integrated and digital social protection information system – outcomes, challenges & risks

 A digital and integrated social protection information system is expected to better serve the needs of the people, by focusing on the following outcomes: Inclusion, efficiency and effectiveness, accuracy and integrity, accountability and citizen empowerment.

-The webinar was based on a recently published Concept Paper and presents potential outcomes, key challenges, key risks and the building blocks of a digital and integrated information system including critical design and implementation choices.
+The webinar was based on a recently published Concept Paper and presented potential outcomes, key challenges, key risks and the building blocks of a digital and integrated information system including critical design and implementation choices.